NFL Thanksgiving Games 2025 RECAP!

 So they sort of said, we're putting our foot on the gas right away.
 We're not kind of easing Burrow in.

 I mean, it was, he looked healthy to me, completely healthy.
-Like that does make them a berserker team.
+Like, that does make them a berserker team.

 Again, I said, I don't think they make the playoffs with that record.
 There's no way.

 But I do think that you don't want to deal with them if that defense is a couple notches better or anything like we saw last night.
-And here's the thing with Burrow.

-confidence and trust they have in Burrow to not ease him back into the game plan at all.
+And yeah, it does speak again to the level of confidence and trust they have in Burrow to not ease him back into the game plan at all.

 To Mark's point, Burrow became the first player of the season to have 40 or more passing attempts through three quarters per ESPN research.

-His 42 attempts before the final quarter were the most by any QB since
+His 42 attempts before the final quarter were the most by any QB since.

-ellipses.
+Ellipses.
 Joe Burrow, 2023, when he did that in week three against the Rams.

 he threw the ball a lot in that game.

-Here is Joe Burrow after
+Here is Joe Burrow

-a very, very, and by the way.
-They were 4-8 last year.
+a very, very.
+And by the way, they were 4-8 last year.

 We don't have to go back in time to find the last time the Bengals got hot and went on a run with a bad defense and an all-time quarterback.